sara-nl/spiderdocs/source/Pages/storage_on_spider.rst

 Backup policy
 =============

-The data stored on CephFS (home and project spaces) is disk only, replicated three times for redundancy.
+The data stored on CephFS (home and project spaces) is disk only, replicated using :ref:`erasure coding <https://en.wikipedia.org/wiki/Erasure_code` of 8 blocks with 3 parity blocks.
 For disk-only data there is **no backup**.
 If you cannot afford to lose this data, we advise you to copy it elsewhere as well.

 =====================
 Data Ownership Policy